LaFollette Complex: Knotts/Edwards – demolished 2020

-Brayton/Clevenger - Demolished 2023
+Brayton/Clevenger – demolished 2023

 Margaret Brayton was the assistant professor emeritus of Elementary education.
 She also taught Burris kindergartners and first graders for thirty years.
 Since her retirement in 1962 she continued to make her home in Muncie, Indiana.

 Gola H. Clevenger came to Ball State University in 1924 to teach business education.
 Two years later he became the admissions director.
 In 1944 his title was changed to Director of Placement and Senior Counselor in 1950.
 He attended Indiana University before earning his degree from Ball State where he did additional graduate work.
 Upon his retirement from Ball State in December 1956, Clevenger carried the title of emeritus Director of Placement.
 He died the summer of 1967.

 Brayton/Clevenger had eight floors which were designated to female and male.

 This hall used to house the dance and theatre majors.
 The Theatre and Dance LLC (Living Learning Community) was moved to Schmidt/Wilson Hall in 2017 when the hall reopened after a complete renovation.

-Braydon/Clevenger Hall partially collapsed on January 10th, 2023 at 5:22 PM EST (10:22 PM UTC).
-The Middle tower was the only portion of the building that did not collapse.
-The Middle tower was fully demolished on February 9th, 2023.

-The Brayton/Clevenger tower demolishing marked the end of the LaFollette era at Ball State.
+Brayton/Clevenger Hall partially collapsed on January 10, 2023, at 5:22 pm EST (10:22 pm UTC).
+The middle tower, the only portion of the building that did not collapse, was fully demolished on February 9, 2023.
+This demolishing marked the end of the LaFollette era at Ball State.

-Currently, plans to make a new green space on the North-end of Campus where LaFollette used to stand will be completed after the rubble of the demolishing is cleared.
+Currently, plans to make a new green space on the north end of campus where LaFollette used to stand will be completed after the rubble of the demolishing is cleared.

 Alumni can buy a brick from the LaFollette Complex as a memory.